 Titan Linux is a Debian-stable based Linux distribution which features the KDE Plasma desktop.
-It is a fairly new distribution which aspires to be user friendly and minimal distribution.
-Developed by a two-member team, Titan Linux brings a unique experience to Debian’s experience by eliminating several packages and giving out of the box hardware support.
+It is a fairly new distribution that aspires to be user-friendly and minimal.
+Developed by a two-member team, Titan Linux brings a unique experience to Debian’s experience by eliminating several packages and giving out-of-the-box hardware support.

-Moreover, it uses a different installer than what Debian uses and brings some nifty in-house utilities.
+Moreover, it uses a different installer than Debian uses and brings some nifty in-house utilities.

 Titan Linux Review – 2022

 This review is based on the latest stable release of Titan Linux 1.2.1, “Cronus” Stable, bases on Debian 11 bullseye.

 There are no problems while downloading this distro via its torrents.
 Many budding distros don’t do well while providing download options – such as no server bandwidth, no torrent etc. However, the torrent speed was good, and the ISO of 2.5GB took a reasonable time to download.